luisonthekeyboard/aws-stepfunctions-byoc-mlops-using-data-science-sdk/README.md

 On the Permissions and Encryption section, choose "Create a new role" and in the "S3 buckets you specify" section that appears, choose "Any S3 Bucket".
 In production circumstances, we would be a lot more specific in this section, but for the purpose of this lab, our main concern is to ensure a seamless experience.

 Click "Create Role" and you should see a small box appear with "Success!
 You created an IAM role." and a link to the new IAM Role.
+Let's click that link to open IAM and add a few more Policies to this role.

+In the IAM tab that opens when you click this link, choose "Attach Policies" and search and attach the following policies:

+- IAMFullAccess
+- AmazonEC2ContainerRegistryFullAccess
+- AmazonS3FullAccess
+- AWSStepFunctionsFullAccess

 Go back to the Sagemaker window and continue with the Notebook creation process.